 Pre-enrollment Verification of Eligibility for Premium Tax Credit (PTC) (effective taxable years beginning after December 31, 2027)

-- Exchanges do not have to additionally verify consumer eligibility for CSRs before a consumer qualifies for PTCs.
+- Exchanges are not required to verify consumer eligibility for CSRs again once a consumer qualifies for PTCs.

-- Specifies that exchanges must use the applicant’s “household income” for verification.
+- Requires exchanges to use the applicant’s “household income” for verification.

-- Specifies that exchanges must verify whether the applicant is an “eligible alien.”
+- Requires exchanges to verify whether the applicant is an “eligible alien.”

-- Exchanges can utilize any third-party sources and available data for verification purposes.
+- Exchanges may use third-party sources and available data for verification.

 - Verification requirements may be waived for individuals enrolling during SEPs due to changes in family size.